Best Casino Bonuses In The U.S. (May, 2026): Top Welcome Offers In 2026

 - Rollover requirement: The deposit match carries a 15× wagering requirement on slots and jackpot slots only.
 Minimum deposit: $10.

-DraftKings' new welcome offer delivers 1,500 Flex Spins on your choice of featured games, issued daily over a full month of play.
+DraftKings' current welcome offer delivers 1,000 Flex Spins on your choice of 100+ slots, issued daily over 20 days of play.

 Key Transactional Details